google/docsy/userguide/content/en/docs/Adding content/navigation.md

 4. Update the `inputSelector` field in the body end Javascript with the appropriate CSS selector (e.g. `.td-search-input` to use the default CSS from this theme).

 When you've completed these steps the Algolia search should be enabled on your site.
 Search results are displayed as a drop-down under the search box, so you don't need to add any search results page.

+## Configure local search with Lunr

+[Lunr](https://lunrjs.com/) is a Javascript-based search option that lets you index your site and make it searchable without the need for external, server-side search services.
+This is a good option particularly for smaller or non-public sites.

+To add Lunr search to your Docsy site:

+1. Enable local search in `config.toml`.

+    ```
+    # Enable local search
+    offlineSearch = true
+    ```

+2. Remove or comment out any GCSE ID in `config.toml` and ensure Algolia DocSearch is set to `false`, as you can only have one type of search enabled.
+See [Disabling GCSE search](#disabling-gcse-search).

+3. Disable the sidebar search in `config.toml` as this is not currently supported for local search.
+See [Disabling the sidebar search box](#disabling-the-sidebar-search-box).

+4. Ensure you have a Markdown file in `content/en/search-index.md` (and one per other languages if needed) for your search index.
+It only needs the following frontmatter:

+    ```
+    ---
+    type: "search-index"
+    url: "index.json"
+    ---
+    ```

+Once you've completed these steps, local search is enabled for your site and results appear in a drop down when you use the search box.